Support Page Content

 - Ray Brankline and Paulette Gray English Scholarship

 The English department also hosts the Dominic J. Bazzanella Writing Competition each Spring semester, where undergraduate and graduate students are invited to submit their best poetry, critical analysis, short fiction, or creative nonfiction for the chance to win cash prizes and publication.
-Contact Dr. Joshua McKinney for information.
+Contact Dr. Rosa Martinez for information.